Blackholan/pyFilConnect/README.md

   <img src="visu.001.jpeg">
 </p>

-[pyFilConnect](https://github.com/Blackholan/pyMWGCprogen) is a Python package which computes the filament connectivity and then the connectivty slope and offset from the halo catalogue and its associated cosmic skeleton extracted with the DisPerSE filament finder.
+[pyFilConnect](https://github.com/Blackholan/pyMWGCprogen) is a Python package which computes the filament connectivity and then the connectivty slope and offset from halo catalogues and their associated cosmic skeleton extracted with the DisPerSE filament finder (papier disperse).
+We assess the robustness of the derived skeleton by DisPerSE by employing the rigorous method of calibration of Galárraga-Espinosa et al. (2020,2021, 2023b,a).

 More details on the method and applications can be found in the paper: